 Handling errors in VLOOKUP excel function

-When we use VLOOKUP function, at times we get error codes.
+When we use VLOOKUP function, we get error codes if the lookup value is not there in the lookup table or syntax error.
 To fix these error codes in vlookup function, we need to understand the error code and the meaning of it.
 There are three types of error code will be returned.
 The first one is #N/A, second one #Value and third one #Name?.
 The second and third error codes we need to fix as it is a error in function itself.
 Below is the explanation for the same.

 #Name?: The syntax of the formula is wrong.
 You need to recheck the formula and correct it.